csae8092/posts/digital-edition-web-app/part-3a-the-open-proxy-gate.md

 > (see “URL Mapping Using URL Rewriting” on page 196).
 You can then choose to filter
 > such requests in your own XQuery controller.

 Well actually we followed only the first part and changed the `<init-param>`.
-Now if someone tries to access the rest endpoint of our eXist-db instanced a 403 Error is thrown.
+Now if someone tries to access the rest endpoint of our eXist-db instance a 403 Error is thrown.

 ## No data endpoints?

-By
+But by applying this fix - or at least the first part of it, our data is not exposed to the public any more.
+Although we are big fans of open data.
+So to give the public access to the data, we need some other solution.
+But as we don't want to fiddle around as little as possible with our application's XQuery controller (I guess the `controller.xql` in our application's root directory is meant by this) we have to come up with another solution.

+### RESTXQ

+Shutting down the 'out of the box' REST-endpoint was the perfect excuse to start playing around with [RESTXQ](http://exquery.github.io/exquery/exquery-restxq-specification/restxq-1.0-specification.html) and it's implementation in eXist-db.